-The County makes a significant investment in FY 2018 to the public safety and court sectors to support various crime reduction initiatives with approved funding for these agencies increased by \$47.8 million, or 7.2% from the FY 2017 level.
-Funding to the Police Department supports five recruit classes in September 2017, November 2017, January 2018, March 2018 and June 2018 that will add 200 new officers to offset attrition.
-In addition, the approved budget allocates \$2,350,000 (\$17.0 million to \$19.4 million) in additional overtime to support crime reduction initiatives such as stationary posting at the Police Department and fully funds anticipated fringe benefit increases.
+The County makes a significant investment in FY 2019 to the public safety and court sectors to support various crime reduction initiatives with approved funding for these agencies increased by \$46.2 million, or 6.7% from the FY 2018 level.
+Funding to the Police Department supports five new recruit classes in September November 2018, January 2019, March 2019 and June 2019 that will add 125 new officers to offset attrition.
+In addition, the approved budget allocates \$1.2 million (\$23.4 million to \$24.6 million) in additional overtime and holiday premium pay to support crime reduction initiatives such as stationary posting at the Police Department and fully funds anticipated fringe benefit increases.

-The approved budget for the Fire/EMS Department funds three classes of recruits (35 in October 2017, 35 in March 2018 and 45 in June 2018) to increase the number of sworn employees on-board, \$15.5 million in overtime to support fire protection and emergency services and also increases investments in both station management and allocated emergency transportation proceeds to encourage volunteer participation and support daily operations of the volunteer fire commission.
-The Office of Homeland Security receives funding to support the Records Management System maintenance contract, and salarv enhancements for the retention of dispatchers support emergency to emergency responses.
+The approved budget for the Fire/EMS Department funds three classes of recruits (20 in October 2018, 20 in March 2019 and 20 in June 2019) to increase the number of sworn employees on-board and increase the authorized sworn count by 40 net positions, \$15.5 million in overtime to support fire protection and emergency services and also increases investments in a second set of Personal Protective Equipment (turnout gear) for 300 volunteer firefighters as well as support for the daily operations of the volunteer fire commission.
+The approved budget also supports the acquisition of dynamic deployment software to further improve response times and resource utilization and the purchase of smoke detectors for County residents that may be unable to attain them.
+The Office of Homeland Security receives funding to support body worn camera storage costs for the County's public safety agencies, continued maintenance costs for the Records Management System and Motorola contracts, a new Community Developer position to oversee the Continuity of Operations Planning (COOP) for Emergency Management Operations and to maintain all emergency dispatcher positions to support emergency responses.

-The Department of Corrections' approved budget funds two recruit classes of 35 (November 2017 and March 2018) and all sworn vacancies, an increase complement of correctional treatment coordinators to support the Work Release Center, a \$300,000 increase in overtime and an increase in fringe benefit costs.
+The Department of Corrections' approved budget funds two recruit classes of 30 (November 2018 and March 2019) and all sworn and civilian vacancies, an increase in complement of correctional treatment coordinators to support the Work Release Center, an increase in law library supplies and drug testing software, an increase in fringe benefit costs and additional resources for facility maintenance.

-The Office of the Sheriff's approved FY 2018 budget supports an increase in overtime of \$300,000, a recruit class of 25 new deputy sheriffs with the Prince George's Community College (March 2018), increasing the civilian complement (two positions assigned to the Warrants Processing Unit and two positions assigned to the Records Management Unit) and filling all civilian vacancies to further support court security and reduce outstanding warrants.
+The Office of the Sheriff's approved FY 2019 budget supports an increase in overtime of \$700,000, a recruit class of 15 new deputy sheriffs, increasing the civilian complement (two positions assigned to the Domestic Violence Intervention Unit), new equipment purchases to support court security needs and filling all civilian vacancies to further support court security and reduce outstanding warrants.